Delete erred and canceled jobs

 To set time to run the garbage collection, or to start the garbage collection manually, follow these steps:

-1. In the CFA Management Console, go to the Settings tab.
+In the appliance Management Console, go to the Settings tab.

 Garbage collection can take a long time to run, especially if you deleted a lot of data.